 From the team behind The Monarch Bar and Verdigris, comes The Mercury Room.
 This the second bar the Exit Strategy has opened during a pandemic, the first being Verdigris in June 2020.
 The Exit Strategy includes David Manica, Christian Moscoso, Dominic Petrucci, and Brock Schulte.
 While the team is not new to serving up high-quality cocktails in well-designed spaces, The Mercury Room will transport you.
 In my 18 years living in Kansas City, I have never forgotten where I was.
-That was until I stepped into this sparkling new bar on the 14th floor of the brand new Reverb Apartment complex, overlooking downtown Kansas City.
+That was until I stepped into this sparkling new bar on the 14th floor of the Reverb Apartment building, overlooking downtown Kansas City.
 As a new year begins, why not start it off with a memorable evening under the stars, either inside or out on the patio?
 Come inside with me!

 Originally posted on January 8, 2021 and updated on June, 20, 2022.